hntddt123/TripDayServer/README.md

-# TripDayServer
+# TripBorderServer
-Express and PostgresSql server for TripDay database
+Express and PostgresSql server for TripBorder database